-Information; Real Relationship at the level α = 0.05 ; Relationship is very significant at the level α = 0.01.
+Information; Real Relationship at the level $\alpha = 0.05$

 Based on Table 6, information retrieval factors were never under 10.7%, sometimes 69.1%, and always 20.2%.
-Meanwhile, in Table 6, it is known that there is a very significant relationship between information seeking and KUR filing procedures for the Agriculture sector at 0.39 at a 99% confidence level.
+Meanwhile, in Table 6, it is known that there is a very significant relationship between information seeking and KUR filing procedures for the Agriculture sector at 0.39 at a 99 percent confidence level.
 This means that the frequency of seeking information is an indicator of understanding the procedures for filing KUR in the Agriculture sector.
 Farmers who often look for information tend to have a deeper understanding and more than farmers who do not often look for KUR information in the Agriculture sector.
 By frequently seeking information, he will more familiar with the correct ways to apply for the credit.

-Information seeking also influences the understanding of rights (Nothhaf, 2016), obligations, and sanctions against violations, with a correlation coefficient of 0.47 showing a very significant relationship at a 99% confidence level.
+Information seeking also influences understanding of rights, obligations, and sanctions against violations, with a correlation coefficient of 0.47 showing a very significant relationship at 99% confidence level.
 This means that even though the correlation is not strong there are indications, by actively seeking out some information farmers can know, for example, their knowledge increases so that they can avoid sanctions.
-On the other hand, farmers who do not look for information hardly knowing information about the disbursement of funds, the final tempo of credit withdrawal, fertilizer distribution, and so on (Chmielecki, 2015).
+On the other hand, farmers who do not look for information hardly knowing the information about the disbursement of funds, the final tempo of credit withdrawal, fertilizer distribution and so on

-Information seeking is also related to farmers' understanding of the benefits of KUR in the Agriculture sector.
-For example, the extension agent periodically explained the excess Fonseka fertilizer released by PT.
-Pusri is part of the KUR Agriculture sector program.
-By frequently seeking information, many explanations would have been known by farmers, therefore farmers can weigh the benefits of participating in the KUR program in the Agriculture sector.
-On the other hand, farmers who are not looking for information on KUR in the Agriculture sector will feel less benefit in the Agriculture sector's KUR program.
-This tendency is seen in the correlation coefficient of 0.34 which shows the relationship between farmers' understanding of the KPP is very significant at the 99% confidence level or a = 0.01.
+Information seeking is also related to farmers' understanding of the benefits of KUR in the Agriculture sector .
+For example, the extension agent periodically explained the excess phonska fertilizer released by PT.
+Pusri as part of the KUR Agriculture sector program .
+By frequently seeking information, many explanations would have been known by farmers, therefore farmers can weigh the benefits of participating in the KUR program in the Agriculture sector .
+On the other hand, farmers who are not looking for information on KUR in the Agriculture sector will feel less benefit in the Agriculture sector's KUR program .
+This tendency is seen in the correlation coefficient of 0.34 which shows the relationship between farmers' understanding of the KPP is very significant at the 99% confidence level or $\alpha=0.01$.